Photo by caribouhighlands.com

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 The cliff dwellings of Mesa Verde were home to ancestral Pueblo Indian people.
 Today, visitors come from all over the world to explore the archaeology preserved sites at Mesa Verde National Park.
-Mesa Verde is not for summer visitors only.
-In winter you’ll see another, quieter side of the park with mid-February the most likely snowshoeing time.
+While the park is known to attract a multitude of tourists during the summer season, it reveals a different, serene charm during winter months.
+With mid-February traditionally being the peak period for snowshoeing, the park shows an unexpected and quiet side.

 In January and February, the park hosts events including a moonlight ski and snowshoe at the Morefield Campground.
 Some years the snow is extremely high, other years events get cancelled because of the lack of snow.